Thursday, November 24, 2011

-The cavalcade of holiday reruns continues with a piece that I have a feeling is going to become something of a Thanksgiving tradition around here (along with the "Poor Kiwi" short, which will run tomorrow as usual).
+Our cavalcade of holiday reruns continues with a piece that -- along with the "Poor Kiwi" short -- has become something of a Thanksgiving tradition around here.

 "Feast of Burden" (Originally Published, 11.25.09)